-Freelance journalists should always be adequately insured for an assignment or story and we encourage all freelancers, local journalists and commissioning editors to be informed about different insurance schemes so that they can compare policies and find cover that is the most suited to their needs.
+All journalists should be adequately insured when working on an assignment or story and we encourage freelancers, local journalists, media workers and their commissioning editors to be informed and up to date about appropriate insurance options so that they can compare policies and find cover that is the most suited to their needs.

-Some of the schemes listed below offer an ACOS discount.
-Please note we do not receive any financial consideration or benefit from any scheme listed in this resource and take no responsibility for their performance or the actions or omissions of any person or organization related to these insurance programs.
+Two of the policies listed below offer an ACOS discount.
+Please note we do not receive any financial consideration or benefit from any insurance companies or underwriters and take no responsibility for their performance or the actions or omissions of any person or organization related to these insurance programs.